-Ecstasy is the prevailing form of VT club drug addiction.
-Other club drugs such as GHB, PCP, LSD, and ketamine are available, but not nearly as possible.
-Up until about ten years ago, possession of ecstasy was not a prosecutable crime under Vermont state law.
-The bulk of Vermont’s ecstasy inventory is actually headed for Boston and New Hampshire from Toronto and Montreal, and is seized by law enforcement officials.
-Distributors are mostly independent Caucasian dealers who also abuse the drugs in social situations.
+Molly, or MDMA, is the prevailing club drug of choice in Vermont.
+Other club drugs such as GHB, PCP, LSD, and ketamine are available, but aren't nearly as popular.
+Up until about ten years ago, possession of molly was not a prosecutable crime under Vermont state law.
+The bulk of Vermont’s molly inventory is actually headed for Boston and New Hampshire from Toronto and Montreal, and is seized by law enforcement officials.
+Distributors are mostly independent dealers who also abuse the drugs in social situations.
 Club drugs are given their name because of their close association with bars, nightclubs, and rave culture.

 Cocaine and heroin are still the two dominant illegal drugs in Vermont.
 Crack addiction and distribution is slowly expanding to areas outside the state’s major cities, while prescription abuse threatens the lives and health of residents, young and old.
 A clear and targeted approach to drug and alcohol rehab in which officials extend help to victims and justice to distributors is this state’s best bet in eradicating illegal drugs and the crime, poverty and violence they breed.
 Enforcement and treatment are the two most effective weapons in this battle.